JanMuench/Tutorial_Bayesian_Filter_cPCF_data/README.md

 <details>
 <summary><b> The output of the sampler in contrast to the arameters which are actaully sampled. </b></summary>
 4. The output of samples as we used them in the publication.
-4.1 The csv file “rate_matrix_params” saves the samples of the posterior of the rate matrix.
+4.1 The csv file `rate_matrix_params` saves the samples of the posterior of the rate matrix.
 Simply analysing them means that we marginalized all other parameters out.
 Note that the dwell times are on a scaled log space 	thus one has to multiply them by a scaling factor for the actual log space.
-4.2 The single-channel current samples are saved in an numpy array “i_single.npy”.
+4.2 The single-channel current samples are saved in an numpy array `i_single.npy`.
-4.3 The samples of the variance parameter are saved in the numpy array 	file “measurement_sigma.npy”.
+4.3 The samples of the variance parameter are saved in the numpy array 	file `measurement_sigma.npy`.
-4.4 The samples of the open-channel variance parameter are saved in the numpy array file “open_variance.npy”.
+4.4 The samples of the open-channel variance parameter are saved in the numpy array file `open_variance.npy`.
-4.5 The samples of the “Ion channels per time trace parameter” are saved in the numpy array file “N_traces.npy”.
+4.5 The samples of the “Ion channels per time trace parameter” are saved in the numpy array file `N_traces.npy`.

 </details>

 <details>
 <summary><b> How to start the posterior sampling of the example PC data as test run on a node of cluster. </b></summary>
+Each row of the ligand matrix defines an array whose entries are element-wise multiplied to the rates in the function `multiply_ligandconc_CCCO`.
+Ligand-independent rates are multiplied by one and the ligand depended rates are multiplied with a ligand concentration.
+Within the script
+“sample_PC_data.py” in the functions “data_slices_beg_new” and 	“data_slices_decay_new”
+the time points of the concentration jumps are defined

 5. To adapt the kinetic scheme one needs to change a few things within KF.txt  which are the observation model matrix H and the functions related to the kinetic scheme.
 Then “KF.txt” needs to be recompiled: